GodotModding/gmlwiki/docs/guides/modding/overwriting_game_resources.md

 ## Mod Tool
-You can use [Godot Mod Tool](https://github.com/GodotModding/godot-mod-tool) to make overwriting assets easier.
+You can use [Mod Tool](/guides/modding/tools/mod_tool/) to make overwriting assets easier.
 If you have the plugin activated:
 *right-click -> ModTool: Create Asset Overwrite* on the asset you want to replace